Now open, with amazing prizes for the winning teams.

 - You are welcome to create voice overs and/or animations or use Adobe Spark.

-- Remember the Grandma Rule.
-Is your video something you’d want your grandparents, parents or future employer to watch?
+- Make something you’re happy for your family, friends, future employer (etc.)to watch.
 Once a video has been posted, you never know who might see it.
-If it’s copied or reposted, you can’t remove every copy.

 How to take part + privacy and consent